Apple M4 Pro (12 Core) leads Apple M4 GPU (10 Core) overall by 35 points (75 vs 40 out of 100).

-Apple M4 Pro (12 Core) counters with Memory Capacity: 64 GB, Memory Technology: LPDDR5X, Memory Bandwidth: 273 GB/s.
+Apple M4 Pro (12 Core) stands out on Memory Capacity: 64 GB, Memory Technology: LPDDR5X, Memory Bandwidth: 273 GB/s.

 Apple M4 GPU (10 Core)